rjbultitude/theconditionalorchestra/README.md

 Consider using a data input for the order the chords play in perhaps.

-Consider using `precipProbability` as data input for the longNote

 Consider only playing humid arpeggio when the inversions are being used

+Consider only playing rain arpeggio when the inversions are being used

 Update logic as described in App Logic and spreadsheet